jperez1478/PVCovidTrace/README.md

 # Backend

-Create a cloudkitManger file to be able to make network call to our cloudkit database
+Create a cloudkitManger file to be able to make network call to our cloudkit database.
+It was a great move the Cloudkit backend as it is a great way to utilize our Developer license.

 <img width="263" alt="Screen Shot 2022-03-07 at 12 19 07 PM" src="https://user-images.githubusercontent.com/61983873/157105436-bdf7e97b-f4d2-4c38-b2f7-ea9fcd924dac.png">